rafiahmedr2003/quicknotes/README.md

 npm install
 cd client
 npm install
+cd ..
 ```

 ### Environment Variables

-Create an env file and specify the database
+Create an env file and specify the database.

 ```
-cd ..
 echo 'PGDATABASE=quick_notes' > ./.env
 ```
+Ensure the env file is created in the root folder quicknotes and not in the client folder.

 ### Seeding